 The Trustee has overall responsibility for the investment of the Fund's assets in accordance with the Occupational Pension Schemes (Investment) Regulations 2005.
 The Trustee has agreed a Statement of Investment Principles ("SIP"), in accordance with section 35 of the Pensions Act 1995, which sets out the investment strategy and policies for the MNOPF.
 Certain powers and responsibilities for the implementation of the Trustee's investment strategy have been delegated to the Delegated CIO, in relation to the Defined Benefit Section, and to BlackRock in relation to the Money Purchase Section.
-The SIP was reviewed during the Fund year, following the introduction of money purchase benefits in 2015 and completion of the most recent actuarial valuation in March 2016.
-A copy of the revised SIP is available on the website www.mnopf.co.uk.
+The SIP was reviewed during the 2016/17 Fund year, slightly amended in December 2017, and will be reviewed again following completion of the 2018 actuarial valuation.
+A copy of the latest SIP is available on the website www.mnopf.co.uk